Processing and referencing

-- Use information, such as statistics, graphs including data that has been collected by another
+- Use information, such as statistics, graphs that contain data collected by someone else

-- Use information such as drawings, pictures, or sound recordings
+- Use information such as drawings, pictures, or sound clips

 There are several ways of referencing.
-At the Rotterdam University of Applied Sciences the APA method is often used, but also IEEE and Chicago citation styles.
+At the Rotterdam University of Applied Sciences the APA method is often used, but also IEEE and Chicago citation styles are used regularly.

-In the video below more is explained about processing and referencing information using APA.
+The video below explains more about processing and referencing information using APA.

 Manuals and applications

-In the downloads section you find manuals for a variety of citation styles and also installation files for EndNote.
+In the "Tools, Training & Documentation" section you will find manuals for a variety of citation styles and also installation files for EndNote.
 With EndNote you keep track of the information you collect.
-You can also generated citations and source listings automaticly.
+You can also generate citations and reference lists automatically.
 Convenient!

 Citing & paraphrasing

-Citing means lliterally copying an excerpt from someone's publication.
-This can be some lines of text, but also a graph or a picture!
-It is allowed to borrow something from other people's work as long as you adhere to the copyright laws.
+Citing means literally copying an excerpt from someone's publication.
+This can be parts of a text, but also a graph or image!
+It is permitted to copy parts of someone else's work provided that the rules of Article 15 of the Copyright Act are met.

-Paraphrasing is when you copy someone else's work in your own words.
-In this situation too, you are bound by copyright laws.
-The rules for paraphrasing are the same as those for citing.
+Paraphrasing is copying someone else's work in your own words.
+Here too, you are bound by copyright laws.
+The rules of paraphrasing and quoting are the same when it comes to referencing.
 In the text a reference has to be made to the author and year of publication.
-The full reference has to be present in the bibliography.
+The complete reference has to be present in the bibliography.